veronicaz41/rapidsnark/README.md

 The prover is much faster that snarkjs and faster than bellman.

-[TODO] Some comparation tests should be done.
+[TODO] Some comparison tests should be done.

 ## License